 How to Make a Wooden Blanket Ladder

-This easy woodworking project is the perfect handmade accessory for storing and displaying quilts and throws.
+This easy blanket ladder project is the perfect handmade accessory for storing and displaying quilts and throws.

 - (2) 8' 2x4 premium boards